Mohammed Al-Hinai: FIFA World Cup Qualification

 Mohammed has made three appearances in the 2006 FIFA World Cup qualification and six in the 2010 FIFA World Cup qualification.

-In the 2006 FIFA World Cup qualification, he scored a brace in the Second Round in a 5-1 win over India.
+In the 2006 FIFA World Cup qualification, he scored a brace in the 2006 FIFA World Cup qualification – AFC second round in a 5–1 win over India.

-In the 2010 FIFA World Cup qualification, he scored one goal in the First Round in a 2-0 win over Nepal.
+In the 2010 FIFA World Cup qualification, he scored one goal in the 2010 FIFA World Cup qualification – AFC first round in a 2–0 win over Nepal.